 Help promote bird education in Amazon classrooms!

 In collaboration with the Cornell Lab of Ornithology and the CONAPAC conservation organization, we are working with local bird guides and Peruvian teachers to introduce children in small Amazonian villages to the wonder of their local birds and the need to protect their rainforest habitats.
-With support from North American teachers and students from Tualatin Valley Academy, we are putting binoculars into the hands of students and teachers living along the Amazon and Napo rivers in Northeastern Peru.
+With support from North American teachers and our generous donors, we are putting binoculars into the hands of students and teachers living along the Amazon and Napo rivers in Northeastern Peru.
 We aim to supply teachers and students with the tools and resources they need to explore and appreciate birds.
 Conservation through education is our goal.

 The Amazon Binocular Project Story